-Welcome back!
-You'll notice some big changes.
+You'll notice some big changes this year.
 All residences offer single rooms, and dining facilities feature self-checkout and new seating arrangements.

 Though some things are different, our goal is to preserve as much of our campus experience as possible.
 Each of us will need to change our typical behaviour and rethink how we conduct our studies, our work, and our social lives.
 These plans can and will succeed because we are a community that cares greatly for each other and for this institution.

 We've changed the residence experience to promote safety and hygiene.
 There are only single rooms, and you will likely have an assigned washroom.
 Visitors are not allowed: only residence students and staff are permitted.

 A plan has been developed to quarantine students who have or may have been exposed to COVID-19.
 They will use a separate washroom, and we will provide them with food delivery, supplies, and support during the isolation period.

 Campus dining has changed.

 We will adhere to all Nova Scotia and local health guidelines and enhance our food safety and sanitation processes.
 Utensils and grab-and-go items are individually wrapped.
 We anticipate food service locations will be open, with most locations providing a quick pick-up service.

 Meal hall will seat fewer people at once, with scheduled meal times based on the class timetable.
 We are cleaning meal hall more frequently and we have eliminated self-serve and buffet-style options.